Swoorup/wgsl-bindgen/README.md

 - Supports WGSL import syntax and many more features from naga oil flavour.
 - You can only choose either bytemuck or encase for serialization
 - Bytemuck mode supports Runtime-Sized-Array as generic const array in rust.
-- Bytemuck mode automatically adds padding for mat3x3, vec3, whereas original would fail at compile assertions.
+- Bytemuck mode correctly adds padding for mat3x3, vec3, whereas original would fail at compile assertions.
+  (The fork was mostly born out of reason to use bytemuck and ensure it works in all cases instead of [refusing certain types](https://github.com/ScanMountGoat/wgsl_to_wgpu/pull/52).)
 - User can provide their own wgsl type mappings using `quote` library
-- Expect breaking changes
+- Expect small api surface breaking change.

 ## Publishing Crates
 The provided example project outputs the generated bindings to the `src/` directory for documentation purposes.